 1. Personal Data Of European Union (EU) Citizens

 LifeData products and services (e.g. LifePaks) are used by organizations that may collect the personal data of citizens of the European Union (EU), including Switzerland.
-Personal data of EU citizens are governed by the General Data Privacy Regulation, or GDPR.
+Personal data of EU citizens is governed by the General Data Privacy Regulation, or GDPR.
 Where LifeData products or services are used to collect or process personal data of EU residents, LifeData is subject to GDPR, and complies with all requirements.

 2. LifeData and GDPR

 Under GDPR, LifeData operates as a data Processor.
 In this limited role, LifeData acts under the authority and instruction of Data Controllers who define the purpose and control the use of personal data.
 Data Controllers, or study sponsors, are usually LifeData customers who develop LifePaks to collect, manage, and transfer personal data for research purposes.

 - processes personal data only in agreement with the Controller;